Teremiare/MD_Notes/lunalight.md

 If Droll on the Gold leo add, pure 1 card line ends on just Liger + S:P or I:P if played.
 If the starter was Fraktall then the endboard is Liger + A bao with W:P in GY.
 With additional extenders the board can also have Hound live in GY, and the highest cap without considering non-engine is to make S:P into W:P into A bao and then use A bao to summon back S:P on turn 1, which you can do with Fraktall + Masquerade for example.

+If the opponent uses Izuna or Hollie sue and you have Impulse in hand to stop it, it will lock you out of earth monster effects meaning we cannot use Nyarla or Cross-sheep, so how do we do the combo without them?

+1. Gold leo searches Hound and discards it, summon Kaleido from deck.

+The opponent will likely try to stop you here and you Impulse their interaction.

+2. Kaleido sends Sheep which is added to hand.
+Use it to search Poly.
+3. Use Poly to fuse into Perfume dancer with Gold leo and Kaleido.
+Search Perfume and add Poly back to hand.
+4. Perfume summons Kaleido and searches Tiger by discarding a card in hand.
+5. Kaleido sends Leo dancer to GY and Tiger summons Sheep.
+Bounce Tiger back to hand with Perfume dancer.
+6. Use Poly to fuse into Liger dancer using Kaleido, Perfume dancer, Sheep and Tiger in hand.
+Trigger Sheep to add back Tiger.
+7. Use Tiger again to summon Kaleido, send Marten to GY and use it to bounce Tiger in order to summon itself.
+8. Overlay Marten and Kaleido to make Dugares and use its effect to summon Kaleido from GY, send Wolf.
+9. Use Tiger again to summon Marten and make Tiger king to set Tenki that searches Sheep.
+10. Make S:P with Tiger king and Dugares.
+Add Wolf to hand with Sheep.
+11. Use Wolf to fuse into the second Liger using the GY.

+This line doesn't play around Nibiru but normally VSK9 doesn't play it so hopefully it won't be a problem.

 #### If you draw more combo pieces

 It's best to play the line like normal for as long as you can since it's relatively safe and ends on everything.
 Extra extenders are only needed if you get stopped. there are however some interactions to consider depending on what extra cards you have.